 Naturally, Pangong Lake has been of great interest to geologists.
-However, it only really rose to fame after featuring in popular Bollywood movie "The 3 Idiots," starring Amir Khan, in 2009.
+However, it only really rose to fame after featuring in popular Bollywood movie "The 3 Idiots," starring Aamir Khan, in 2009.
 Now, it draws an average of 1,000 tourists a day!

 Read on to find out how to visit Pangong Lake in this complete guide.

 Pangong Lake is located in the Changthang region of eastern Ladakh, about six hours drive southeast of the erstwhile capital of Leh.
 The route crosses the Ladakh Range through Chang La at a dizzying 17,586 feet (5,360 meters) above sea level.
 It's one of the highest motorable passes in the world.
 The lake stretches for nearly 135 kilometers (83 miles), and is 5 kilometers (3.1 miles) wide at its broadest point.

 What's important to keep in mind is that Pangong Lake is sensitive disputed territory.
 The Line of Actual Control, between India and China, cuts through the lake near Khurnak Fort but neither county agrees as to where it should be.
 About a third of the lake lies within India, while the rest is in China-dominated Tibet.